 The DI is designed to meet or exceed each of the Competencies/Learning Outcomes for a Dietetic Internship Program, as established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
-The program is 32 weeks, full time (40h/week), beginning in August and ending in April of each year.
-The program provides 1264 supervised practice hours in clinical, community, and food service administration.
-Completion of the University of Illinois DI Program fulfills all CDR requirements for supervised practice hours in order to take the Registration Exam.
+The program is 19 months with 32 weeks of supervised practice which is full time (40h/week), beginning in August and ending in April of each year.
+The program provides 1280 supervised practice hours in clinical, community, and food service administration.
+The remaining of the 12-13 months is time for the student to complete graduate program requirements.
+Completion of the University of Illinois DI Program fulfills all CDR requirements for supervised practice hours in order to take the Registration Exam.*

 The emphasis area for the University of Illinois DI program is research.
 Students are required to perform independent research for their graduate degree.
 In addition, interns complete a research project linked to one of the rotation sites during the internship program.
 Graduates from this program are well prepared to assess the needs of their target populations, develop appropriate research questions, identify funding sources, carry out new programs/research, and objectively assess these programs' effectiveness.

 The following information is intended to provide prospective interns with information on the multi-step process to become a registered dietitian nutritionist.

 1. Bachelor's Degree - Complete a Bachelor's Degree from a U.S. regionally-accredited college or university.